redis/node-redis/README.md

 End of tests.
 Total time elapsed: 44952 ms

 The hiredis and js parser should most of the time be on the same level.
 The js parser lacks speed for large responses though.
-Therefor the hiredis parser is the default used in node_redis.
+Therefor the hiredis parser is the default used in node_redis and we recommend using the hiredis parser.
 To use `hiredis`, do:

     npm install hiredis redis